doctorfree/DriveCommandLine/README.md

 ## Limitations

+### Managing the same Google Drive from multiple computers

+The DriveCommandLine utilities manage Google Drives by maintaining a mirror of the Google Drive folders and their IDs.
+When DriveCommandLine commands are executed they often need to update these locally stored folder IDs.

+In situations where multiple computers are being used to manage the same Google Drive with DriveCommandLine, one system may update its locally stored folder IDs while other systems will remain in an unupdated state.

+Updating multiple systems running DriveCommandLine to manage the same Google Drive must be done manually.
+This can be accomplished by running the `getfolderids` command on each system that needs to be updated.

+### Spaces in file and folder names

 A significant effort has been made to accomodate file and folder names that contain spaces.
 However, there may still be code paths that do no properly handle spaces in file or folder names.
 The whole issue of spaces